RiftValleySoftware/RVS_Spinner/README.md

 SIMPLE EXAMPLES
 =

-There are three simple examples, featuring the test harness app, that show how to implement the [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) into your project:
+There are two simple examples, featuring the test harness app, that show how to implement the [`RVS_Spinner`](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/Classes/RVS_Spinner.html) into your project:

 - [Here is an example using Swift Package Manager](https://github.com/RiftValleySoftware/RVS_Spinner/blob/master/RVS_Spinner-SPM-Demo.zip)
 - [Here is an example, where we directly import the source file](https://open-source-docs.riftvalleysoftware.com/docs/rvs_spinner/RVS_Spinner-Standalone-Demo.zip)